BMW's CEO says too early for a Brexit contingency plan

-MUNICH (Reuters) - BMW’s (BMWG.DE) chief executive said on Thursday it was too early to plan for possible changes affecting the company’s British carmakers Mini and Rolls-Royce if Britons vote in the national referendum on June 23 to leave the European Union.
+MUNICH, May 12 (Reuters) - BMW’s chief executive said on Thursday it was too early to plan for possible changes affecting the company’s British carmakers Mini and Rolls-Royce if Britons vote in the national referendum on June 23 to leave the European Union.

 “There is no point in speculating about a plan B,” Harald Krueger told the company’s annual meeting in Munich.